Reed-CompBio/BIO331-F20-Lab5-random-walk-sim/README.md

 lab_utils.viz_graph(graphspace, nodes, edges, 'Random Walk',node_colors)
 ```

-The virus nodes will remain red, and the color should scale with node degree.
+You will need to normalize the counts from Task A; all nodes will be colored, and the virus nodes will be diamonds with a red outline.

 :arrow_right: If the colors are not parsed correctly, the human nodes will default to white.